 - Make sure you have rubber safety tips on the bottoms of the crutches.
 The safety tips keep you from slipping.
 Check the rubber tips every few days.
 Replace the tips if they show signs of wear.

 When you are going up stairs, lead with your good leg.
-When you are coming down stairs, lead with your crutches, then your sore leg (crutches always stay with the sore leg).
+When you are going down stairs, lead with your crutches, then your sore leg (crutches always stay with the sore leg).
 This may help you remember: “Up with the Good, Down with the Bad.”

-- To go up stairs: Keep your sore leg and the crutches on the ground.
+- To go up the stairs: Keep your sore leg and the crutches on the ground.
 Push down with your hands and hop up onto the step with your good leg.
 Then bring the sore leg and crutches up on the step (Pictures 4 and 5).
 Repeat for each step.

-- To go down stairs: Face the stairs.
+- To go down the stairs: Face the stairs.
 Put the crutches on the step and then your sore leg on the same step.
 Push down with your hands.
-Bend your good knee to lower yourself to the next step.
+Bend your good knee and lower yourself to the next step.
 Hop down to the step on your good foot (Pictures 6 and 7).
 Repeat for each step.

-Scooting on stairs
+Scooting on Stairs

 You can “scoot” up or down the stairs on your bottom.
 For safety have someone help you with your sore leg.

-- Call your doctor or the Orthopedic Clinic at (614) 722-5175 to make
+- Call your health care provider or the Orthopedic Clinic at (614) 722-5175 to make

-HH-II-6 4/77, Reviewed 4/15 Copyright 1977, Nationwide Children’s Hospital
+HH-II-6 4/77, Reviewed 3/22 Copyright 1977, Nationwide Children’s Hospital